grafana/grafana/docs/sources/enterprise/access-control-refactor/assign-manage-fixed-roles.md

 ### Before you begin

 - [Plan your fine-grained rollout strategy](./plan-fgac-rollout-strategy.md).
-- Identify the fine-grained access control role that you want to assign to the user.
+- Identify the fixed roles that you want to assign to the user.

-  For more information about available fine-grained access control roles, refer to [LINK]
+  For more information about available fixed roles, refer to [Role-based access control fixed role definitions](./rbac-fixed-role-definitions.md)

 - Ensure that your Grafana user is assigned one of the following roles:
   - The admininstrator built-in role.